 Anyone wishing to serve as a governor must be over 18 and will have to apply through an agreed process to ensure that they are suitable to support a school under their chosen category.

 Most importantly prospective governors must have the time, appropriate skills and commitment to help the governing board and school provide outstanding outcomes and experiences for all children and staff.

 All Church of England schools must have foundation governors to support and promote the Christian foundations on which the school was built.

 In the Diocese of Oxford, we have three types of foundation governor:

-those appointed by the Diocesan Board of Education often from the local church community;
+Those appointed by the Diocesan Board of Education in collaboration with the local church community;

-those appointed directly by the Parochial Church Council (PCC);
+Those appointed by the Parochial Church Council (PCC); and

-the ex-officio governor – normally the incumbent (local vicar), unless a substitute has been nominated and agreed by the Archdeacon.
+The ex-officio governor – normally the incumbent (local vicar) unless a substitute has been nominated by the archdeacon.

-All the governors of a church school must work collectively to ensure the effectiveness of the school as a place of learning, where Christian values can flourish.
-Your school’s instrument of Government (IoG) will make it clear how your governing body is constituted.
+All governors on a church school governing body work collectively to ensure the effectiveness of the school as a place of learning, where Christian values flourish.

 Information and forms for the appointment of Foundation Governors